 Dampness, rot and infestation

 Repair category 2

-Notes Some abnormally high damp readings were obtained particularly within the utility room which can be symptomatic of rising damp.
-There was also evidence of condensation which can occur where there is a lack of adequate heating and ventilation.
-It is good practice to instruct a registered damp specialist to check the entire property and carry out any necessary remedial works.
+Notes Evidence of an infestation of woodworm was observed particularly within the roof space.
+It is good practice to instruct a registered timber specialist to check the entire property and carry out any necessary remedial works.